udda/multiload-ng/extras/README.md

 After generation, create packages for desired configurations with *makepkg*:
 `makepkg -p <desired_build_script.PKGBUILD>`

-Install created packages with *pacman*:
+Install created packages with *pacman* (you might need to run as *root*):
 `pacman -U <package.pkg.tar.gz>`

 ## portage
-Gentoo ebuilds
+Ready to use Gentoo ebuilds

 ### Prerequisites
 You will need **Portage** (default package manager in Gentoo Linux and its